chromaui/chromatic-docs/faq.md

 <details>
 <summary>What happens when I run out of snapshots on the free plan?</summary>

 Free plans come with 5000 snapshots per month.
-Once free snapshots are exhausted, testing & review will become paused until the next month at which time Chromatic will again begin taking snapshots and functionality will automatically resume.
-Upgrading to a paid plan will immediately resume testing & review.
+Once free snapshots are exhausted, testing and review will become paused until the next month, at which time Chromatic will again begin taking snapshots and functionality will automatically resume.
+Upgrading to a paid plan will immediately resume testing and review.

 </details>